alokpattani/genai/video-generation/README.md

 # Video Generation

-Examples of doing video generation with Veo3
+Examples of doing video generation with Veo